The Casimir-Polder interaction between atoms and hollow-core fibers: Material and geometry influence on the Casimir-Polder interaction

 where the prime indicates that the $n=0$ summand is to be taken with half its weight.
 In the following, we initially focus our analysis on the $T = \SI{0}{\kelvin}$ case and investigate the modifications introduced by a finite temperature in detail in \cref{sec:finite-temperature-interaction}.

 For simplicity, we assume hereafter that the atom's polarizability is isotropic, i.e. $\tensor{\alpha}(\omega) = \alpha(\omega) \mathds{1}$.
-The atom's internal dynamics are further characterized in terms of the polarizability's static value $\alpha_{0}\equiv\alpha(0)$ and a typical frequency $\omega_{a}$, which corresponds to the dominant atomic transition.
+The atom's internal dynamics are further characterized in terms of the polarizability's static value $\alpha_{0}\equiv\alpha(0)$ and a typical frequency $\omega_{a}$ (commonly in the optical range) which corresponds to the dominant atomic transition.
 As a consequence, along the imaginary frequency axis $\alpha(\ii \xi)$ becomes negligible for $\xi \gg \omega_{a}$.
 Although most of our analysis does not depend on a specific form of the polarizability, in our numerical evaluations we shall consider the following expression

 The polarizability introduces $\lambdabar_{a}=c/\omega_{a}$ as an additional relevant length scale for our system, i.e. the (reduced) wavelength corresponding to the dominant atomic transition frequency.
 In relation to $\mathbf{r}_{a}$ and other material-specific characteristics, it can be used to distinguish between the nonretarded and the retarded region, determined by those atom-object separations where the effects of retardation induced by the finiteness of the speed of light can or cannot be neglected.